daos-stack/daos/doc/user/posix.md

 If a pool uuid is specified but not a container uuid the containers can be accessed by the path `<mount point>/<container uuid`

-It is anticipated that in most cases both pool and container uuids shall be used, so the mount point itself will map directly onto a POSIX container.
+It is anticipated that in most cases, both pool and container uuids shall be used, so the mount point itself will map directly onto a POSIX container.

 ### Links into other containers.